50 reasons to love the UK and Ireland

 Another Olympic legacy is Stoke Mandeville Stadium – the national centre for disability sport.
 The stadium developed out of the Stoke Mandeville Games – the forerunner of the Paralympic Games – and now boast the highest grade facilities for leading sportsmen and women.

 If you’re a horse lover, trot along to one of the county’s many riding schools.
 Addington Manor Equestrian Centre is one of the country’s best venues, catering for all levels of competitors and was a training venue for London 2012.
 For a different equestrian experience, place your bets at Towcester Racecourse, just a short canter over the border in Northamptonshire.
 Alternatively, Ascot and Windsor racecourses are a quick click of the hooves away in Berkshire.

-For golf, swing on by to one of the county’s golf courses – of which Buckinghamshire has the highest concentration in the UK – including world-class venues such as Stoke Park Club.
+For golf, swing on by to one of the county’s many courses – of which Buckinghamshire has the highest concentration in the UK – including world-class venues such as Stoke Park.
 Sometimes being a spectator is better than taking part, so don’t miss the chance to see the MK Dons FC play at stadium:mk, Milton Keynes, or Wycombe Wanders FC at Adams Park, High Wycombe.